pixop/video-compare/README.md

 - J: Reduce playback speed
 - L: Increase playback speed
 - S: Swap left and right video
-- A: Previous frame
+- A: Move to the previous frame in the buffer
-- D: Next frame
+- D: Move to the next frame in the buffer
 - F: Save both frames as PNG images in the current directory
 - P: Print mouse position and pixel value under cursor to console
 - Z: Magnify area around cursor (result shown in lower left corner)